suutari-ai/shuup/doc/ref/units.rst

 .. _SalesUnit.display_unit:

 ``SalesUnit.display_unit``
-    The default display unit of a sales unit.
-Can be a `~shuup.core.models.DisplayUnit` object or if there is no default display unit for the sales unit, then this is as a proxy object with the same interface.
+    The default display unit of the sales unit.
+This property returns a `~shuup.core.models.DisplayUnit` object, which has the sales unit as its internal unit and is marked as a default, or if there is no default display unit for the sales unit, then this will return a proxy object.
+The proxy object has the same display unit interface and mirrors the properties of the sales unit, such as symbol and decimals.

 .. _ShopProduct.display_unit: